HydriaOne/subsonic/README.md

-### Dockersonic
+### Subsonic

-Dockerfile for Subsonic 6 with FFMPEG
+Dockerfile for Subsonic 6.1 with FFMPEG

 Usage